wtfuzz/coreport/README.md

 ### Registers

-All registers are 32 bits wide, and each bit represents a port pin.
+All registers are `WIDTH` bits wide, and each bit represents a port pin.

 | Register | Offset  | Description                          |
 |----------|---------|--------------------------------------|